Updated 2026-01-28

 TL;DR

-Campaign Monitor (~$111/mo at 10k) has premium email design and agency features.
-Drip ($154/mo at 10k) is built for e-commerce with behavioral automation.
-Choose Campaign Monitor for design and agency work.
-Choose Drip for e-commerce automation.
+Campaign Monitor is strongest for polished email design, brand control, and agency workflows.
+Drip is built for e-commerce automation, store integrations, behavioral tracking, product data, and revenue attribution.
+Choose Campaign Monitor for design and client work.
+Choose Drip for e-commerce lifecycle automation.

 Platform Overview